al3xkras/sovits-svc-tools-docker/README.md

 ### Expected Runtime Behavior

-Once the containers are up and running (assuming the default `docker-compose.yml` configuration):
+Once the container is up and running (assuming the default `docker-compose.yml` configuration):

 - Two PyQT windows will appear on your host system for SoVITS-SVC and UVR5.
 - The SoVITS-SVC fork will have access to the host's audio devices, allowing for real-time audio processing.